Asymmetric Perturbation in Solving Bilinear Saddle-Point Optimization: Introduction

-To clarify this limitation, we first prove an impossibility result showing that learning dynamics almost never reach an exact equilibrium when both players’ payoff functions are perturbed—a setting considered in most existing perturbation-based methods.
-In other words, symmetric regularization typically results in solutions that do not exactly match the equilibrium of the original game, regardless of how small the perturbation is.
+Alternatively, perturbing the payoffs with strongly convex penalties \citep{facchinei2003finite} has long been recognized as an effective technique for achieving last-iterate convergence~\citep{koshal2010single,tatarenko2019learning}.
+This line of work has also shown strong performance in practical settings, including learning in large-scale games~\citep{bakhtin2022mastering} and fine-tuning large language models via preference optimization~\citep{ye2024online}, often in place of optimistic algorithms.
+In prior work, the perturbation is almost always applied \emph{symmetrically}, meaning both players’ payoff functions are perturbed by a strongly convex penalty.
+A known limitation is that, for any fixed perturbation strength $\mu>0$, the equilibrium of the symmetrically perturbed game generally remains only an approximation of an equilibrium of the original game, and the deviation scales with the strength of the perturbation~\citep{liu2022power,abe2024slingshot}.
+Consequently, recovering equilibria of the original game typically requires tuning $\mu$ carefully (e.g., as a function of the iteration budget) or employing a continuation-type procedure, which introduces a nontrivial trade-off between accuracy and convergence speed.

-Motivated by this observation, we develop an {\it asymmetric perturbation} approach, where only one player's payoff function is perturbed, while the other remains unperturbed.
-This simple modification yields a qualitatively different outcome: the learning dynamics converge to an exact saddle point, as long as the perturbation strength is sufficiently small—within a broad and practical range—without requiring fine-tuned parameter selection.
-Intuitively, leaving the opponent player $y$ unperturbed preserves the linearity of player $x$'s original objective, so adding a strongly convex perturbation does not significantly alter the solution.
-Consequently, even if strongly convex penalties are applied to the payoff function, the solution remains consistent between the original game and the perturbed game.
+To avoid these restrictions, we develop an \emph{asymmetric perturbation} approach, in which only one player's payoff function is perturbed while the other remains unperturbed.
+This simple modification yields a qualitatively different outcome.
+For any sufficiently small perturbation strength within a broad and practical range, the equilibrium strategy of the perturbed game coincides with that of the original game (see Corollary \ref{cor:invariance_of_perturbed_equilibrium}).
+Intuitively, leaving player $y$ unperturbed preserves the linearity of player $x$'s original objective, so adding a strongly convex perturbation does not significantly shift the solution (see Figure \ref{fig:landscape_under_asymmetric_perturbation}).
+Consequently, solving the asymmetrically perturbed game suffices to recover an equilibrium strategy of the original game.

-Furthermore, to demonstrate the effectiveness of our proposed approach, we provide two applications in normal-form and extensive-form games.
-First, we incorporate the technique into a gradient-based learning algorithm, which provably converges to a saddle point with a guaranteed rate.
-Empirical results on benchmark normal-form games show accelerated convergence.
-Second, we apply the technique to counterfactual regret (CFR) minimization \citep{zinkevich2007regret}, a widely used method in extensive-form games, and demonstrate significant improvements in convergence speed on standard benchmarks.